Hu Xijin: Career

 Hu had a leading role in framing Chinese public discourse and perceptions on the U.S.-China Trade War.
 He compared Liu He's trip to Washington D.C. for negotiations to the Hongmen Banquet.
-When Costco attracted media attention with a store opening in Shanghai that had to be shutdown for overcrowding, Hu wrote, "Costco did not leave China as ordered [by U.S. President Donald Trump] but went to Shanghai instead.
+When Costco attracted media attention with a store opening in Shanghai that had to be shut down for overcrowding, Hu wrote, "Costco did not leave China as ordered [by U.S. President Donald Trump] but went to Shanghai instead.
 American companies voted with their feet and proved decoupling is a delusion."

 On 9 May 2020, Hu published an opinion piece urging the Chinese government to build more nuclear weapons, including 100 DF-41 intercontinental ballistic missiles.

-Amid the 2020–2021 China–India skirmishes, Indian news site ThePrint called Hu Xijin "the Arnab Goswami of China" and said that both of them are also "mirror opposites" because "neither acknowledges the truth on the ground because it doesn’t suit their journalism".
+Amid the 2020–2021 China–India skirmishes, Indian news site ThePrint called Hu Xijin "the Arnab Goswami of China" and said that both of them are also "mirror opposites" because "neither acknowledges the truth on the ground because it doesn't suit their journalism".

 Hu stepped down as editor-in-chief of the Global Times in December 2021.
-His departure, reportedly due to Beijing "strengthening the paper’s political guidance", was (according to The Diplomat) connected to efforts of toning down overly confrontational wolf warrior rhetoric, following a deterioration of China's international reputation and CCP general secretary Xi Jinping calling for improvements in the country's international communication at a May 2021 CCP Politburo session.
+His departure, reportedly due to Beijing "strengthening the paper's political guidance", was (according to The Diplomat) connected to efforts of toning down overly confrontational wolf warrior rhetoric, following a deterioration of China's international reputation and CCP general secretary Xi Jinping calling for improvements in the country's international communication at a May 2021 CCP Politburo session.
 Following his career with the Global Times, Hu remains an active political commentator on Sina Weibo and has occasionally been censored.
 As of 2024, his Weibo account has 24.82 million followers.

 In response to the 2024 pro-Palestinian protests on university campuses, Hu stated that the protests show that "Jewish political and business alliance's control over American public opinion has declined."
 In November 2025, Hu complained about increasing censorship in China.

-“Frisbee Hu” (胡叼盘), a nickname for Hu Xijin, arose from a joke that he retrieves whatever the government throws at him.
-The Guardian described Hu as "China’s troll king".
+"Frisbee Hu" (胡叼盘), a nickname for Hu Xijin, arose from a joke that he retrieves whatever the government throws at him.
+The Guardian described Hu as "China's troll king".